 You can find a visa for your digital nomad lifestyle in South-East Asia.

 South-East Asia has many appeals and endless attractions.
 Amazing natural beauty and variety, food that will never get boring and friendly people are things that have made these countries some of the top tourist destinations on the planet.
-The upsides for digital nomads and freelancers are obvious and this means there is infrastructure and support for you to take advantage of the fact that your next collaborator/investor/partner may just be sitting at the table next to you in your favourite coffee shop.
-While the visas on offer are far from ideal hopefully this article has given you enough information to make your mind up on taking the plunge into this stunning part of the world.
+The upsides for digital nomads and freelancers are obvious and this means there is infrastructure and support for you to take advantage of the fact that your next collaborator/investor/partner may just be sitting at the table next to you in your favorite coffee shop.
+While the visas on offer are far from ideal hopefully this article has given you enough information to make your mind up about taking the plunge into this stunning part of the world.

-For further information, resources and links on these countries have a look at our detailed pages:
+For further information, resources, and links on these countries have a look at our detailed pages: